OWASP-Foundation/OWASP-wiki-md/Portland.md

 #### Mentorship

-Reach out to David Quisenberry, our membership coordinator, to get involved.
+Interested in being a mentor or being mentored ?
+Please reach out to David Quisenberry, our membership coordinator, to get involved.
 Focus of mentoring can be Public Speaking, AppSec Skills, Career Development and we will work to align interests of mentors and those being mentored.

 #### Chapter Leadership